-Turning a Reluctant Readers into a Voracious Reader
+Turning a Reluctant Reader into a Voracious Reader

 (Article first published as From Reluctant Reader to Voracious Reader on Technorati and Imagination Soup.)